Npm List

 Listing packages as a tree with a specified depth

 To limit the depth of the dependency tree, you use the npm list with the --depth flag.
+For example, the following command lists all installed packages and their dependencies using depth 1:

-npm list --depth=0Code language: Shell Session (shell)
+npm list --depth=1Code language: Shell Session (shell)

 Output: